maitag/formula/README.md

 ## Todo

+- simplify() and expand() should not change the TermNode itself
 - position of error while thrown string-parsing-error
-- math expression output for programming languages (to use in glsl)
 - more useful unit tests
 - more ways to simplify and transform terms
-- comparing terms for equality
+- comparing terms for math-equality
 - remove unnecessary parentheses
 - !-operator